signalarun/machine-learning/README.md

     - Eclat

 ## ML Metrics
+ + Accuracy
+   - What fraction of prediction was right
+   - warning!
+Not a suitable matrix for class imbalance problems
  + Sensitivity or Recall
    - Sensitivity = (True Positive)/(True Positive + False Negative)
  + Specificity